lightly-io/team-awareness-training/README.md

 The goal of this course is to increase focus and stress management skills.

+### Update April 21, 2016
+1. I have updated the course in the past months, but haven't yet come around to update everything here on Github.
+It's in my backlog.
+Feel free to email me in the meantime and ask anything you'd like to.
+The address s mattis@lightly.io.

+2. Since I've also posted my [workshop](https://github.com/mattisern/workshop-focused-and-fearless) here on Github, I figure it's not necessary to keep material related to both products updated separately.
+I'll keep all links on research, apps, books, etc. in the workshop repository.

 ## Table of contents
 1. [Course setup](#course-setup).
 2. [Teaching requirements](#requirements-to-be-a-teacher).